TAMustafa/ResumeCheckerAPI/backend/mental_model.md

 # Mental Model

 - Architecture
-  - FastAPI app (`app.py`) exposes REST endpoints for analyzing job vacancies, uploading/analyzing CVs (PDF only), listing/deleting uploaded CVs, and scoring match.
+  - FastAPI app (`app.py`) exposes REST endpoints for analyzing job vacancies, uploading/analyzing CVs (PDF only), and scoring match.
   - Business logic for LLM interactions lives in `agents.py` using `pydantic-ai` Agents with strict Pydantic models from `models.py` and prompts in `prompts.py`.
   - `cache_utils.py` provides a per-process TTL LRU cache to reduce repeated LLM calls.
   - Reverse proxy/SSL termination via Caddy (`Caddyfile`) in front of the app service (`docker-compose.yml`).